pdinoto/auth0-webtask/webtask-notes.md

-### Before we start

-Been suggested that a simple webtask concept could be done in a *couple of hours*

-Reality check:
-- I consider that I would only do this in just two hours if I have been using the tools, language and frameworks lately.
-Also, a concrete requirement (a story, maybe?) would help, as otherwise you need to add "creativity brew time" into the equation.
-And everybody knows creativity usually eludes any kind of strict time constrains.
-- I have not been coding lately, my last Javascript project was about two years ago, and was based on nodejs o a cuasi-embedded industrial setup.
-- I DO scripting work to setup and adapt existing scripts daily, mostly dealing with infrastructure, and this framework is quite different.
-- Webtask.io is clear to understand, but as any new tool requires some learning curve a lots of trial/error cycles.
-It is quite fun, though.

 ### Ideas
 The concepts I had in mind when getting into this were:
 - I wanted to come up with something that is actually useful, at least for me.